pharath/pharath.github.io/_posts/2026-03-06-lecture-notes-web3-blockchain.md

 It takes already longer.
 Now you see.
 10 seconds now to find this.
-Okay, and now it will increase it higher.
+Okay, and now if we increase it higher, it takes longer.
-It takes longer.
-So, you see now we are.
+So, you see now we are...

 And now you see, if everybody who's doing that now, if all of you would now start this application, then you would have one who's first.
-Who would be the first one at the moment?
+**Who would be the first** one at the moment?

-The one with the fastest CPU.
+student: The one with the **fastest CPU**.

-The one with the fastest CPU.
+prof: The one with the fastest CPU.
 And the one with the fastest CPU will win.
 And he will probably win every time.
 Therefore, there is a race of just becoming the fastest one.
-Which means that at the beginning was just a race.
-Really, we have machines that do good ashing.
+Which means that **at the beginning** was **just a race**, really, to have machines that do good hashing.
 So there is a particular kind of hardware.
-And this particular kind of hardware is very good in computing ashing.
+And this particular kind of **hardware is very good in computing hashing**.
 So that's actually what you now do.

 What other kind of idea?
-So the first is everybody of you gets a, gets a Dell laptop with the same CPU time.
+So the first is everybody of you gets a Dell laptop with the same CPU time.
-What would you try in order to become first?
+What would you try in order to become the first?
 So we all have the same.
 You all have the same software.
 We have any other kind of guesses?

-It's a different approach than the other.
+student: It's a different approach than the other.
-I would time it at the same time.
+All at the same time.

-Different approach could be, all of them, they start with one.
+prof: Different approach could be, all of them, they start with one.
-And you start, so this program is just counting from one upwards.
+So this program is just counting from one upwards.
-You probably would say, I start with 10,000.
+However, you probably would say, I **start with 10,000**.
-Because if all the others do, because they start with one, I start with 10,000 and then they're probably become different to all the rest.
+Because if all the other stupid guys start with one,
+I start with 10,000 and then they probably become different to all the rest.

-I mean, every miner has a different coin-based transaction to their own address, which would change the hash and then change all the, so they would all be searching different hash spaces.
+student: I mean, every miner has a different (Coinbase) transaction to their own address, which would change the hash and then change all the..., so they would all be searching different hash spaces.

-Different hash spaces.
+prof: Different hash spaces.
 That's something you're right.
-What I said assumes that we all have the same, have the same content hash.
+**What I said assumes that we all have the same content hash.**
-But that's not the case.
+But **that's not the case**.
 Because you may have received other transactions than you.
-You have received these three transactions, but you may have received these three transactions, because something else.
+You have received these three transactions, but you may have received these three transactions is something else.
 And again, you have your own address, which is also being involved here.
 So it's your own address that is in here.
 So it's an address that you also add.
 And there will also be a very special transaction that also makes it different.
-So everybody has actually another content hash for which he needs to find the nonce.
+So **everybody has actually another content hash for which he needs to find the nonce**.
 So you could say, well, I'm not starting at one, because I think starting at one million is probably better, because then the other hash can be found easier.
-I have no idea of that.
+I have no idea.
 But you can do some kind of guessing.
 But there are other ways to do it.

-Isn't there like the conflict that if we make it too easy, too many people would find it at once, and make it too difficult, and no one will ever find it.
+student: Isn't there like the **conflict** that if we make it **too easy**, too many people would find it at once, and make it **too difficult**, no one will ever find it.

-And you see here, my computer is now shortly before burning.
+prof: And you see here, my computer is now shortly before burning.
 It's now trying to find, specifically, seven, it's really already working a lot.
 About this, we also discussed that.
 I mean, these are all features that are built into Bitcoin, which are not problems, but actually features.

-Okay, so let's...
+Okay, so let's compute.
-Computing.
 But there is still one way that you could do as a group to become faster.

-Like a mining pool, you mine together.
+student: Like a **mining pool**, you mine together.

-Yeah, you're going together.
+prof: Yeah, you're going together.
 So what you could do is that you two say, okay, we get the same data, we become one node to the outside, but internally we have two computers, and you start at one, and you start at one million to find it.
-Which means that you now have two computers trying to find the nodes.
+Which means that you now have two computers trying to find the nonce.
-Obviously, you don't start at one, because that would make sense, but you start at different nodes, and then you use that.
+Obviously, you use not the nonces that start at one, because that would not make sense, but you start at different nonces, and then you use that.
-And then you two have almost a double power than all the others, which means that you will then be almost the first node.
+And then you two have almost the double power than all the others, which means that you will then be almost the first node.
-And that's the mining pool.
+And that's then a mining pool.
 You just put together all your computing power, and you distribute the solving of the puzzle to all your computers that you have available.

-Okay, maybe I didn't understand a part of it.
+student: Okay, maybe I didn't understand a part of it.
 So like, we have two computers, but doesn't it just mean that they're looking at the same time in different spaces to find a solution?
 But not necessarily they're going to find first, but they can, because it's probability is a bit higher, but they have two slow computers, one very fast computer can beat them.

-Definitely, yeah, that's the case.
+prof: Definitely, yeah, that's the case.
 So if they have two slow laptops, and you have a very fast one, then you probably overrun them.
 But nevertheless, it may be that most of the time it's the others.
 And that makes it so interesting.
-But you can't really predict what's going on.
+You can't really predict what's going on.

-Maybe we'll talk a little bit, but right now I do not understand why do I want to be the first one to find a good one.
+student: Maybe we'll talk a little bit, but right now I do not understand **why do I want to be the first** one to find a good one.

+prof: Right.

-Right, now, from my perspective, everyone gets the same data eventually, so every data will land on the blockchain.
+student: From my perspective, everyone gets the same data eventually, so every data will land on the blockchain.

-Yeah, and this question is something that we discuss now.
+prof: Yeah, and this question is something that we discuss now.
 So it's really the point why.

-Let's keep it working.
-The point actually now is this is the mining process.
+The point actually now is...
+This is the **mining process**.
 That's the whole mining process.
 It's so easy.
-It's just a loop that we do, we hash the block header plus the nonce, and then we hash it again, and then we see is this below the difficulty, so 4070 was what we discussed here.
+It's just a loop that we do, we hash the block header plus the nonce, and then we hash it again, and then we see, is this below the difficulty, so 4070 was what we discussed here.
-No add one to the nonce, and yes, send the block to all neighbors that you have available, and this is what's happening now, that you send all the blocks to your neighbors with the solution of the crypto puzzle, and then what they do is they just check it, and that's easy.
+If no, add one to the nonce, and if yes, send the block to all neighbors that you have available, and this is what's happening now, that you send all the blocks to your neighbors with the solution of the crypto puzzle, and then what they do is they just check it, and that's easy.
-They just need to check is this hash of the content plus the nonce in total as the certain amount of zeroes.
+They just need to check is this hash of the content plus the nonce in total has the certain amount of zeroes.
 Fine, then that is being accepted.

+## Bitcoin: Block Reward, Transaction Fees

 So now we come to some questions.
-One question is why should I do that?
+One question is **why should I do that?**
 What's my incentive?
 What's my benefit?

-You get the block reward.
+student: You get the **block reward**.

-You get a block reward.
+prof: You get a block reward.
 You get money.
 But how do you get money?
 Where do you get the money from?

-In addition to the block reward, you also get the gas and mining fees.
+student: In addition to the block reward, you also get the gas and mining fees.

-Gas is something we discuss when we talk about material.
+prof: No, gas is something we discuss when we talk about Ethereum.

-But transaction fees.
+student: But **transaction fees**.

-Transaction fees, yeah.
+prof: Transaction fees, yeah.
 Transaction fees, yeah, that's what you get.
 First thing is that a transaction within these kind of blockchains, they don't do it just for fun.